 Common Side Effects of Chemical Exposure

-Some of the immediate effects of exposure to benzene or other solvents include dizziness, headaches, tremors, confusion, irregular heartbeat, unconsciousness or drowsiness, and even death.
+Some of the immediate effects of exposure to benzene or other chemical solvents include dizziness, headaches, tremors, confusion, irregular heartbeat, unconsciousness or drowsiness, and even death.

 The long-term effects of exposure to solvents include:

 Failure to protect railroad employees from the risks of exposure to these chemicals could be grounds for viable railroad solvent exposure claims for damages.
 To discuss the strength of a claim, contact a railroad injury attorney as soon as possible.

 Federal Employers Liability Act

 Unlike most workplace injuries and illnesses, railroad workers have a specific federal statute mandating rules to seeking compensation after an on the job injury.
 The Federal Employers’ Liability Act (FELA) is similar to the workers’ compensation system.

 For non-railroad workers, in a workers’ compensation claim, an employee only needs to prove that they were injured while performing job-related duties.
 Workers’ compensation is a no-fault system that compensates employees without addressing which party is responsible.

 FELA claims are different because railroad workers are only entitled to compensation if their seasoned railroad injury attorney can prove that the railroad company was negligent.
 Proving negligence in a railroad solvent exposure claims can be an enormous undertaking, but an experienced attorney could help individuals with their FELA lawsuit claims and help them obtain compensation.